Terms and Conditions

 24.5 If the subcontractor’s insurer refuses, reduces, excludes or delays cover because of the subcontractor’s act, omission, breach, parking location, security failure, driver conduct or non-compliance, the subcontractor remains personally and commercially liable to Synergix for the full amount of the loss.

-24.6 The subcontractor must not rely on RHA, CMR, platform terms, broker terms, insurance limits or any other limitation of liability to reduce liability where the loss arises from breach of these terms, negligence, misconduct, failure to follow instructions, unauthorised parking, failure to secure the load, failure to notify Synergix or failure to comply with alcohol or high risk load requirements.
+24.6 To the fullest extent permitted by law, and subject to any mandatory carriage convention or statute which cannot lawfully be excluded, the subcontractor must not rely on RHA, CMR, platform terms, broker terms, insurance limits or any other limitation of liability to reduce liability where the loss arises from breach of these terms, negligence, misconduct, failure to follow instructions, unauthorised parking, failure to secure the load, failure to notify Synergix or failure to comply with alcohol or high risk load requirements.

 24.7 This clause is intended to protect Synergix against genuine commercial exposure where Synergix may be liable to its customer, insurer, supplier or other party due to subcontractor failure.